cloudmesh-community/book/chapters/rest/rest-ai.md

 Service implementation looks like this.
-Note that there is a strange behavior in *Flask* with *Connextion* where the file content will be passed on to the *file* object as a [*werkzeug.datastructures.FileStorage*](https://werkzeug.palletsprojects.com/en/0.15.x/datastructures/#werkzeug.datastructures.FileStorage) object but the Job ID is passed as a dict to *body* object.
+Note that there is a strange behavior in *Flask* with *Connextion* where the file content will be passed on to the *file* object as a [*werkzeug.datastructures.FileStorage*](https://werkzeug.palletsprojects.com/en/0.15.x/datastructures/#werkzeug.datastructures.FileStorage) object, but the Job ID is passed as a dict to *body* object.

 ```python
 def kmeans_predict(body, file=None):